docker/awesome-compose/wasmedge-kafka-mysql/README.md

       MYSQL_ROOT_PASSWORD: whalehello
 ```

 The compose file defines an application with three services `redpanda`, `etl` and `db`.
-The `redpanda` is a Kafka-compatible messaging server that produces messages in a queue topic.
-The `etl` service, in the WasmEdge container, subscribes to the queue topic and receives incoming messages.
-Each incoming message is parsed and stored in the `db` MySQL database server.
+The `redpanda` service is a Kafka-compatible messaging server that produces messages in a queue topic.
+The `etl` service, in the WasmEdge container that subscribes to the queue topic and receives incoming messages.
+Each incoming message is parsed and stored in the `db` MySQL (MariaDB) database server.

 ## Deploy with docker compose